 A process goal is a necessary step to achieving a desired outcome.
-For example, a process goal might be eating five helpings of fruits or vegetables a day, walking 30 minutes a day, or drinking water at every meal.
+For example, a process goal might be to eat five servings of fruits or vegetables a day, to walk 30 minutes a day, or to drink water at every meal.
 Process goals may be particularly helpful for weight loss because you focus on changing behaviors and habits that are necessary for losing weight.

 Set SMART goals

 A good goal-setting strategy is the SMART goal checklist.
 Be sure that your weight-loss goals — whether a process goal or an outcome goal — meet the following criteria: